bxdoan/bxdoan/README.md

 <div align="center">

-> Knowing you’re different is only the beginning.
-If you accept these differences you’ll be able to get past them and grow even closer.
+> We become what we think about.

-> — Miss Kobayashi —
+> — Earl Nightingale —

 </div>